digitalillusion/gatsby-plugin-silverghost/examples/minimal/README.md

       )
     }

-The service has access tho the previous state and can do business logic on it.
+The service has access to the previous state and can do business logic on it.
 However, the produced payload is completely agnostic about the current reduction state, and **the service focus only on producing the effect of this specific invocation**, without the need to deal with merges of the new and the old state.
 The call to next() propagates the input action, modified by the resulting payload, toward the next stages of the middleware and lastly toward the view.

 **View**

-That was a lot of preparation before we reach the view, but hopefully it will make sense as soon as we look how things go altogether.
+That was a lot of preparation before we reach the view, but hopefully it will all make sense as soon as we look how things go altogether.
-The HomePage component in ./src/pages/index.js can retrieve the redux state from the store and gain access to both last action's parameters and payload:
+The WelcomeMessage component in ./src/pages/index.js can retrieve the redux state from the store and gain access to both last action's parameters and payload:

     const welcome = useSelector(state => state.welcome, [])
     const channel = welcome.params[0]

 It's easy now to know what part of the view is going to get updated.
 There is the possibility of writing conditional expressions:

     const isRoomChannel = channel === "room"
     <input type="radio" name="channel" value="room" {...(isRoomChannel ? { defaultChecked: true} : {})}
        onChange={target => navigation.onEvent(Actions.WELCOME)({ event: "change", target})} />

-And also to output all or part of the payload accordingly:
+To output all or part of the payload accordingly:

     <h3>Room Message</h3>
     <table>